drangara/MFIX-Exa/docs/source_docs/NightlyTests.rst

 Nightly Tests
 =============

-The following regression tests are run nightly with MFiX-Exa.
+The following regression tests are run nightly with MFIX-Exa.
 The plotfiles generated in each night's test are compared with the benchmark plotfiles using the AMReX :cpp:`fcompare` utility to compare the mesh data and :cpp:`particle_compare` to compare the particle data.